 Let's look at the EMA Java code starting with application configuration.
 This tutorial source code is based on EMA sample: series400\ex440_System_TunStrm which ships with the SDK distribution, in the Examples directory.

 EMA SDK undertakes all the work required to establish an encrypted connection.
-All an application developer needs to do, is define the <Consumer> and set its <Channel> type to RSSL_ENCRYPTED, in the EMA configuration file EmaConfig.xml.
+All an application developer needs to do, is define the <Consumer>, set its <Channel> type to RSSL_ENCRYPTED and <EncryptedProtocolType> to RSSL_SOCKET, in the EMA configuration file EmaConfig.xml.
 The hostname and the port of the destination RCC server will have to be specified in the configuration as well.